itsmarsss/travolator/legal/README.md

-# Privacy and Terms of Service
+# Privacy Policy and Terms of Service
 Your privacy and the terms of service are important to us.
 Please review the following sections:

 ## Privacy Policy